w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 The Coretime Chain is a proposed new system parachain within the Polkadot network that is responsible for the management of coretime.
 It is designed to handle the allocation of bulk coretime and track ownership of coretime as non-fungible assets (NFTs).
-The Coretime Chain provides information to the Relay Chain regarding the number of cores available, the tasks running on each core, and accounting information for on-demand coretime credit.
+The Coretime Chain provides information to the relay chain regarding the number of cores available, the tasks running on each core, and accounting information for on-demand coretime credit.
 Additionally, it processes renewals and allows for various manipulations of bulk coretime, such as transfers, partitioning, interlacing, assignment to tasks, and pooling for on-demand coretime.

-#### Why are sales of on-demand coretime happening on the Relay Chain?
+#### Why are sales of on-demand coretime happening on the relay chain?

-In the beginning, sales are executed on the Relay Chain, but they could move to the Coretime Chain.
+In the beginning, sales are executed on the relay chain, but they could move to the Coretime Chain.
-Latency is the only drawback: at low demand, the buyer would receive the coretime instantly when via the Relay Chain, but there’ll be a delay when executed on the Coretime Chain.
+Latency is the only drawback: at low demand, the buyer would receive the coretime instantly when via the relay chain, but there’ll be a delay when executed on the Coretime Chain.
 At times of high demand, there will be a queue anyway and this delay matters less.

-#### What's the best way for on-demand tasks (previously known as on-demand parachains) to regularly send extrinsics to the Relay Chain for allowing a block to be validate?
+#### What's the best way for on-demand tasks (previously known as on-demand parachains) to regularly send extrinsics to the relay chain for allowing a block to be validate?

 A ready-to-use automated and decentralized method for ordering on-demand coretime is currently [being implemented](https://github.com/paritytech/polkadot-sdk/issues/1487).
 Some teams